 Dr Richard Jones

 Dr Richard Jones is Senior Lecturer in Criminology at the School of Law, University of Edinburgh, UK.
-He is currently Director of Postgraduate Taught Studies for the School of Law.
 He studied at Queen Mary University of London (BA), the University of Edinburgh (MSc), and the University of Cambridge (PhD).